KingsGambitLab/Lecture_Notes/non_dsa/lld/lld_2/java/adapter-facade.md

 ### Adapter
 > The adapter pattern is a software design pattern (also known as wrapper, an alternative naming shared with the decorator pattern) that allows the interface of an existing class to be used from another interface.
 It is often used to make existing classes work with others without modifying their source code.

-### Flyweight
+### Facade
-> Flyweight is a structural design pattern that lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.
+- A structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

 ## Adapter